The SELECT DISTINCT Statement

 Exercise:

-Write the correct SQL statement to select the column country
+Write the correct SQL statement to select the column country from the table customers.

 But return only different values: country FROM customers;